saptak/envddext/FAQ.md

 - Test your routes and HTTPS endpoints with the built-in HTTP client
 - Generate synthetic traffic with the advanced traffic generator and view real-time performance metrics
 - Validate traffic splitting configurations with load testing and visualization
+- Configure comprehensive security policies including Basic Authentication, CORS, IP Filtering, and Mutual TLS
+- Use the Resource Creation Wizard for guided step-by-step configuration of complex resources
+- Edit YAML configurations with the professional YAML editor including syntax highlighting and validation
+- Browse and deploy templates from the enhanced Template Gallery with search and filtering
 - See real-time status of your Gateways and routes with enhanced visual cards in the consolidated Dashboard
-- Access everything from responsive tabs that work on any screen size
+- Access everything from an eight-tab responsive interface that works on any screen size

 ### I'm already using Kubernetes tools.
 Why switch?